radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources.md

 PROXY | Provide a value that points to the HTTP proxy address and port if your org requires a HTTP web proxy
 PROXYSSL | HTTPS proxy address (host:port) used for SSL/TLS traffic to the Okta Service

-For assistance on creating virtual identity views from Okta Data Sources see: [Model-driven Virtual Views](../identity-views/model-driven-views/#model-driven-identity-views-introduction)
+For assistance on creating virtual identity views from Okta Data Sources see: [Okta Use Case](../../use-cases/radiantone-okta-integration)

 ### CSV Files